-The ‘Edward Sennitt’ memorialised on this grave was Edward Langford Low Sennitt, born in 1901, son of George Henry Sennitt junior, that family being resident at 178 Mill Road.
-George Henry and his wife Susan had had nine children by 1911, three of whom had already died.
-Perhaps the Emma May Low Sennitt, who died aged two, who appears in the grave, was one of those three.
+The ‘Edward Sennitt’ memorialised on this grave was Edward Langford Low Sennitt (1901 – 1966), son of George Henry junior, that family being resident at 178 Mill Road.
+George Henry junior and his wife Susan had nine children, three of whom had died in infancy.

 Sennitt the fishmonger and poulterer

-From 1896, Frederick Oliver Sennitt (not recorded on the gravestone) had a fishmongery and poultry shop at 2 (or 3) Peas Hill.
-In 1911, Frederick was living at Westhurst, Milton Road, with his wife Anna Mary (née Legge, of Ely).
+From 1896, Frederick Oliver Sennitt (whose relationship to George Henry’s branch of the family is unclear, and whose death is not recorded on the gravestone) had a fishmongery and poultry shop at 2 (or 3) Peas Hill.
+In 1911, Frederick was living at Westhurst, Milton Road, with his wife Anna Mary (née Legge), of Ely.
 They were married in 1899, and by 1911 had had four children, three of whom had survived: Kathleen Pearl (8), Stuart Osland (4), and Freda Mary (3) (none of whose deaths are recorded on the gravestone).
 Stuart Osland joined the firm and eventually (after war service as a pilot) took it over.
 With his retirement in 1972, the business was bought by Macfisheries, who were losing their Petty Cury shop in the Lion Yard redevelopment.